Glass vs. Acrylic Aquariums

 Why We Prefer Glass to Acrylic

-Our goal at Custom Aquariums is to mitigate the disadvantages of glass aquariums through our engineered fabrication, moving techniques, and ultra-clear material options.
+Now, glass isn’t perfect, but we mitigate the disadvantages of glass aquariums through our fabrication, moving techniques, and ultra-clear material options.

 Regular clarity vs ultra-clear glass